 “Moving to Alaska presents unique logistical hurdles,” Garrett says.
 “These moves require careful planning due to the vast distances and often challenging terrain.”

-Due to the remote locations and potential for limited road access, shipping your belongings requires careful planning.
-Depending on your destination, you may need to utilize a combination of trucking, barge, or even air transport.
+Consider limited road access and plan carefully if you're moving belongings to a remote location.
+You may need to utilize a combination of trucking, barge, or even air transport.

 “Weather is a huge factor,” Garrett explains.
 “Winter moves can be particularly challenging, and delays are possible.
 Also, if you’re planning on moving to a remote village, you'll need to research how supplies arrive to that location.”